 With regard to interstate compact of juveniles nationally, victims' rights are surfacing quickly.
 Historically, victims were not considered when juveniles move from state to state.
 Currently, victims are only notified when the youth is released from a youth correctional facility.
 Continued work on victim notification policies is still needed to incorporate notification to victims of youth offenders in community facilities.
 Additionally, there is no policy regarding victim involvement other than infrequent, case by case communication between a probation officer and a victim.
 The intent is to close the loop and make services available for all victims.
-John Stein asked how many youths are transferred state to state, on average, and do the victims have rights regarding the state to state moves?
+John Stein asked how many youths are transferred state to state to state to state moves?
 The number of state to state transfers is unknown, and generally, there is no victim involvement unless the youth offender and victim will be in the same state where they previously were not.